 What Is The Easiest Ivy League School To Transfer Into?
 Find Out Here!

-Easiest Ivy League to Transfer IntoAre you interested in finding out the easiest Ivy League school to transfer into?
+Easiest Ivy League to Transfer IntoIf you were to find out which Ivy League university is the easiest to transfer you, would you consider that valuable information?
 Will you be transferring from community college or another university?
-Let me be the first one to tell you that transferring to any Ivy League university isn’t easy, but there are some that are significantly easier than others.
+Let me be the first one to tell you that transferring to any Ivy League university isn't easy, but there are some that are significantly more accessible than others.
 For a list of Ivy League schools that accept transfer students, see this post.

-Before I tell you which universities are easier or harder to get into, you should not let this effect your decision.
+Before I tell you which universities are easier or harder to get into, understand that you should not let this effect your decision.
 The most important factor in your decision for transferring should be if the school is a good fit for you or not.
-That means, will that school help you fulfill your career goals?
-Will you thrive in the school culture?
+Will that school help you fulfill your career goals?
+Will you thrive in the school's unique culture?
 Will you be comfortable in a small town or large city?
-These are all factors that you should be making your decision based on, not just which university is easier to get into.
+Does this university have clubs that you're interested in?
+These are all factors that your decision should be based on, not just which university is easier to get into.

 With the right steps, you can transfer to any university (regardless of the numbers).
 See this community college guide for proof.